 4. Will my insurance cover all Nutrition services and additional testing that is required?

-Most insurance plans cover Nutrition Counseling.
+For Nutrition Counseling, we accept the following insurance plans: Aetna, Anthem Health Plans, BlueCross BlueShield, Cigna, ConnectiCare, Coventry, EmblemHealth, Harvard Pilgrim, Oxford, and UnitedHealthcare.
+We do not accept any Medicare plans or Husky plans, even if it is a secondary insurance.
 The additional testing is not covered by insurance.
 We charge a nominal fee for these tests.
 These include: Body Fat Analysis using near infrared spectrophotometry, Zyto Wellness Scanning, and Biophotonic Antioxidant Scanning.

 5. Do I need a referral from my primary MD to see the Nutritionist?